Dual Diagnosis Program

 - Health care providers may blame the client for being difficult and unresponsive to treatment, rather than questioning whether the health care system is failing to provide effective treatments and support for people with dual diagnoses.

 - If a dual diagnosis client first seeks treatment for drug abuse, the drug and alcohol workers may consider their mental illness as a secondary issue or side effect.
 Similarly, if they first seek treatment for their mental illness, then the mental health professionals may also consider their drug abuse as a secondary issue or side effect.
 The two problems are often not seen as interdependent and equally important.

 More About Mental Health & Drug Addiction

-- Around 64 per cent of psychiatric in-patients may have a current or previous drug use problem.
+- Around 64% of psychiatric in-patients may have a current or previous drug use problem.

-- Around 75 per cent of people with alcohol and substance use problems may have a mental illness.
+- Around 75% of people with alcohol and substance use problems may have a mental illness.

-- About 90 per cent of males with schizophrenia may have a substance use problem.
+- About 90% of males with schizophrenia may have a substance use problem.

-- Mental health services are usually reserved for people with severe problems, so dual diagnosis clients with less severe mental health problems may not get treatment.
+Mental health services are usually reserved for people with severe symptoms, so dual diagnosis clients with less severe mental health problems may not get treatment in a timely manner.

 The number of workers trained in dual diagnosis treatment is slowly increasing.
 The services for mental health and substance abuse generally don’t overlap, so professionals in one field aren’t knowledgeable about the issues in the other field.
-It is hard to find professionals who are skilled in treating both substance abuse and mental illness.
+It can often be difficult to find professionals who are skilled in treating both substance abuse and mental illness.